USEPA/WNTR/documentation/developers.rst

 	nosetests -v --with-coverage --cover-package=wntr wntr

-In addition to the publicly available software tests run using GitHub Actions and Travis CI, WNTR is also tested on private servers using several large water utility network models.
+In addition to the publicly available software tests run using GitHub Actions, WNTR is also tested on private servers using several large water utility network models.

 Documentation